Harley Classics (Pre Evo)

 Read: Harley-Davidson Shovelhead History

-In 1969, Harley-Davidson was acquired by AMF (American Machine and Foundry Company), a large business conglomerate who manufactured and sold, among other things, lawn and garden equipment, golf clubs, snowmobiles, sailboats, powerboats, mopeds, and now, motorcycles.
+In 1969, the Harley-Davidson Motor Company was facing bankruptcy.
+They were acquired by AMF (American Machine and Foundry Company), a large business conglomerate who manufactured and sold, among other things, lawn and garden equipment, golf clubs, snowmobiles, sailboats, powerboats, mopeds, and now, motorcycles.

 Harley Super Glide